The BAR "Serving Northern Maine" shield; white lettering and

 In 1993, the BAR’s line from Houlton to Easton Junction was reactivated as a potato harvest branch (as the “Pomme De Terre Railway” – a paper railroad that owns nothing but the ROW) which only sees service during the potato harvest, while the existing mainline was electrified from Bangor (the southern junction with the B&Q) up to Brownsville Junction for interchange with Canadian Pacific’s Canadian Atlantic Railway.

-The BAR has always been an EMD stronghold, only backing away when after Progress Rail blew up GMD’s London, Ontario plant in a dispute over labor conditions, so the Derby Shops became the maintenance center and boneyard for all of the EMD diesels on the system (some of which were sent to Portland & Saint-Jean-sur-Richelieu for adaptive reuse; how about an Alco 251F-8 in a BL2 just as an example?) and radiating hostility whenever Alcos were assigned to the railroad.
-(Blowing up GMD-London softened the Derby shopcrews resistance to non-EMD power, and an steady stream of new ILW locomotives are finding their way onto the railroad these days as old DL17s are retired)
+The BAR was an EMD stronghold for most of its dieselized existance (only backing slowly away after Progress Rail blew up GMD’s London, Ontario plant in a dispute over labor conditions), so the Derby Shops became the maintenance center and boneyard for all of the EMD diesels on the system (some of which were sent to Portland & Saint-Jean-sur-Richelieu for adaptive reuse; how about an Alco 251F-8 in a BL2 just as an example?) and radiating hostility whenever Alcos were assigned to the railroad.

 unit class type builder HP notes